De Quervain tenosynovitis

 What to expect from your doctor

-• Have your symptoms been getting worse or staying the same?
+• Are your symptoms getting worse or staying the same?

-• What activities seem to trigger your symptoms?
+• Are there any specific activities that seem to trigger your symptoms?

-• Do you participate in any hobbies or sports that involve repetitive hand or wrist movements?
+• Do you take part in any hobbies or sports that involve repeated hand or wrist movements?

-• What tasks do you perform at work?
+• What tasks do you do at work?

-• Have you recently had an injury that may have damaged your hand or wrist?
+• Have you had any recent injuries to your hand or wrist?

-• Does it help to avoid the activities that trigger your symptoms?
+• Does avoiding certain activities relieve your symptoms?